 Pet Keen is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

 Home > Turtles > Can Turtles Eat Cat Food?
-Risks & Safety Guide
+Vet-Reviewed Analysis & Safety Guide

 Can Turtles Eat Cat Food?
-Risks & Safety Guide
+Vet-Reviewed Analysis & Safety Guide

 When it comes to feeding our pets, it’s essential to understand their dietary needs to ensure their health and well-being.
-Although most turtles are herbivorous, some turtles can survive on both a plant-based and animal protein-based diet as omnivores.
+Although most turtles are omnivores, their diet varies considerably depending on multiple factors (age being chief among these).
 This gives some turtle owners the idea of feeding other kinds of foods to turtles.

-If you find yourself wondering whether turtles can eat cat food, the answer is no. While turtles are fascinating creatures with unique dietary requirements, cat food is not suitable for their nutritional needs.
+If you find yourself wondering whether turtles can eat cat food, the answer is that while cat food likely isn’t toxic for turtles, it is not suitable for their nutritional needs.
+Therefore, you shouldn’t offer cat food to your pet turtle.

 divider-turtle